sir-kokabi/twifiner/README.md

 # twifiner ![GitHub Downloads (all assets, all releases)](https://img.shields.io/github/downloads/sir-kokabi/twifiner/total)
+> **🚨 Project Discontinuation:**
+>

-Twitter's frequent changes break the extension and demand significant development efforts.
-Therefore, I've chosen to discontinue the project due to low user adoption and minimal community involvement.
-Thank you for your support.
+> Due to Twitter's frequent updates breaking the extension often and requiring a lot of development effort, I've chosen to stop working on this project.
+Low user adoption and little community involvement have also influenced this decision.
+Thank you for your support during this project.

 ## Fine-tune your 𝕏 (twitter) experience